capn-freako/PyBERT/README.txt

 It uses the Traits/UI package of the Enthought Python Distribution (EPD) <http://www.enthought.com/products/epd.php>, as well as the NumPy and SciPy packages.

-In order to install and run PyBERT on a system with Python already installed:

-- easy_install PyBERT
-- python -m pybert

 Notice: Before using this package for any purpose, you MUST read and understand the terms put forward in the accompanying "LICENSE" file.

 Documentation